Homily (Reflection) for Saturday of the Second Week of Advent (II) (16th December, 2017) on the Gospel

 And Jesus told them that Elijah had already come and they did with him what pleased them because they did not recognise him.
 In the same vein, that the same fate awaits Him who is the long awaited Messiah.
 I believe you still remember the story of the monk sent by the bishop to a monastery as their new abbot who was subjected to the most menial jobs in the monastery until he was discovered?

 Please, be very careful the way you treat that man or woman, boy or girl, and so on you meet today and all the days of your life because you may not have known him or her.
-Again, if others look down on you, do not grudge or fight over it, just face your God and do your best.
-God will surely lift you up at the appointed time.
+Again, if others look down on you, do not grudge or fight over it?
+No need for any of them.
+Just face your God and do your best.
+It is God who “raises up the poor from the dust; he lifts the needy from the ash heap, to make them sit with princes and inherit a seat of honour.
+For the pillars of the earth are the LORD's, and on them he has set the world” (1Sam 2:8; cf. Ps 145:14).
+He will surely raise you.
+Did someone ask when?
+Certainly, at the appointed time, cf. Gen 18:14; 1Pt 5:6.

 Bible Reading: Matt 18:1-5.